lofyhub/Pexelry/README.md

 # build for production and launch server
 $ npm run build

 $ npm run start

 # generates the static project
 $ npm run generate

 ```

 #### This project is free to contribution from anyone

-clone the repo and fix issues :v:
+Clone the repo and fix issues :v:

 Check out the for an upcoming YouTube video version for this project soon here [YouTube](https://www.youtube.com/channel/UCNCzNrpq0fHxFqQYCmbwAcA).